Updated

 Please note that these amounts are base fines.
 The actual fines for violating California booster seat laws are substantially higher since they will include fees and penalty assessments.

-Motorists that violate Vehicle Code 27360 receive one point on their DMV driving record.5 Points placed on a person’s driving record get reported to that person’s insurance carrier.
-The result is typically an increase in that person’s insurance rates for years.
+If you violate Vehicle Code 27360, you will receive one point on your DMV driving record.5 Points placed on your driving record get reported to your insurance carrier.
+The result is typically an increase in your insurance rates for years.

 Note that points can accumulate over time.
 This can be a bad thing.
-If a driver in California accumulates a certain number of points within a 1-, 2- or 3-year period, the DMV can declare that person a negligent driver.
-If this happens, the DMV can either suspend or revoke that person’s driving privileges.
+If you accumulate a certain number of points within a 1-, 2- or 3-year period, the DMV can declare that you are a negligent driver.
+If this happens, the DMV can either suspend or revoke your driving privileges.

 Please note, however, that either of these actions will require a California DMV hearing.

-3. Legal defenses if a driver fails to use a child restraint system
+3. What are the legal defenses if I fail to use a child restraint system?

-Drivers that receive a ticket for violating VC 27360 can always try to challenge it by raising a legal defense.
-If so, they should contact an experienced California traffic attorney for help.
+If you receive a ticket for violating VC 27360, you can always try to challenge it by raising a legal defense.
+If so, you should contact an experienced California traffic attorney for help.

 3.1.
 Common defenses to a child restraint system ticket